csc-training/high-level-gpu-programming/exercises/sycl/08-ping-pong/Readme.md

 ```
 module load openmpi/4.1.2-cuda
 ```
-or manually link it (if using Aaaptive Cpp).
+or manually link it (if using Adaptive Cpp).
 On LUMI the GPU aware MPI can be used by setting an environment variable:
 ```
 export MPICH_GPU_SUPPORT_ENABLED=1